 It’s rare that I work more than 4 to 6 hours per day anymore.
 I work in the morning and have my afternoons to myself.

 How do you manage all of your personal and business activities?

 Todoist has been a lifesaver.
 Though I am an early riser and the first hours of my day are pretty consistent, anything goes after 9 am.
 This task manager keeps me on track and ensures I get everything accomplished.

-What has been your biggest struggle as a home-based business owner and blogger?
+What has been your biggest struggle as a blogger?

 Shiny Object Syndrome is a serious threat around here.
 It’s easy to get distracted by the next big idea or worry that you are missing out.
 I’ve been guilty of starting two new projects before I finish what I already started.
 I have to be conscious of what I’m doing.
 One click of the mouse can spell trouble.

-Thanks to Angie Nelson for sharing her story!
+Thanks to Angie Nelson of The Work at Home Wife for sharing her story!